Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Methodologies

-\textbf{Intact RL setup:} Except for the architectures of the actor and critic networks and the way the weights are initialized, our method does not require any modifications to either the POMDP (reward, curriculum design, observations, actions, and terminations) or to the PPO hyperparameters.
-The task-dependent \emph{Intention encoder} and \emph{Action synthesizer} can adapt to any configuration and dimension of the input and output.
+Except for the architectures of the actor and critic networks and the way the weights are initialized, our method does not require any modifications to either the POMDP (reward, curriculum design, observations, actions, and terminations) or to the PPO update rules and hyperparameters.
+The task-dependent \emph{Intention Encoder} and \emph{Action Synthesizer} can adapt to any configuration and dimension of the input and output.
 Therefore, the feasibility of handling arbitrary tasks is not limited.
 Every parameter in the pretrained PIDM remains trainable during the RL process.
-In this way, we allow task-specific dynamics to be learned during policy optimization, which eases the burden of attempting to exhaustively cover all possible transitions in the pretraining dataset.